Salivary Glands Long Essays

 • Different ulcers are located at a different position

-• This gives a clue for the diagnosis
+• This gives a clue about the diagnosis

 • Rodent ulcer: confined to the upper part of the face